Celebrating Excellence through our Faith and Learning

 ICT and E-Safety

-Included with this booklet, you will find a shortened copy of the school’s ICT and E-Safety Policy (the full policy is available on our website).
+The school’s ICT and E-Safety Policy is available on our website.
 As part of the pupils’ development in ICT we are required to make them aware of the internet and its uses, including e-mail.
 However, as you know, the use of the internet can bring all manner of information to the attention of the pupil.
 Everything possible is carried out to prevent access to any unsuitable material i.e. implementation of the policy, use of a Local Authority backed filtering system and pre-visited sites by teachers, but we cannot give you a 100% guarantee.
 With all activities there are risks, but in weighing up the risk element it is minimal and obviously the risk is greater the older the pupils get.

 (Please now tick the E-Safety section on the Permission Form to give consent).

 Children can choose between having a cooked dinner and bringing their own packed lunch- they simply tell the teacher what they are having that day when the register is taken.